Microgreens are super fun and easy to grow for your birds. They're also a nutritious addition to their diet.

 Most vegetable seeds grown as microgreens are ready for harvest in about 2 weeks, though brassicas (like radish) have a faster growth rate, while herbs tend to take a little longer than 2 weeks.

 Once grown, just cut the plant right above the growing medium and serve to your parrots.
 You can mix them with your daily parrot chop or serve them on their own.
 They're a great way to add diversity to your parrots diet.

-If you have trouble getting your parrot to try new things, check out our FREE "Survival Guide to a Picky Parrot" for lots of great tips and tricks to getting your parrot eating more healthy foods.
+You'll also get our FREE "Survival Guide to a Picky Parrot" with lots of great tips and tricks to getting your parrot eating more healthy foods.
 Just enter your email in the box below and it will be delivered to your inbox.